1. How difficult is the hike?

 The Stilbaai area has a moderate climate with no extreme temperatures.
 Rain can fall during all seasons.
 It can be rather windy in spring and summer.
 Spring is a good time to hike the trail, with lots of flowers and the whales being active close to the shore.
 However, the weather can be a bit unstable during springtime.
 Late summer and autumn is also a good time to hike along the coast, when the weather is more stable and warmer.

-The Alikreukel Trail is closed from June to August, as well as during the December holiday season.
+The Alikreukel Trail is closed from mid June to early September, as well as during the December holiday season.

 3. What is an Alikreukel?

 The Alikreukel, olly krik, giant periwinkle or giant turban are the names by which this slow-growing, herbivorous sea snail is known.
 It has a large, roundish shell.
 Alikreukels are found in the lower intertidal and subtidal zones, to a depth of 8m.
 They are endemic to South Africa, only being found from False Bay to the Transkei coast.
 Alikreukel are collected for food and bait, and has no commercial value.
 They are the largest growing of four Turbo species found along the coast.

 You need a day pack to carry your food and drinks for the day, as well as other essential items like a windbreaker, rain jacket, sun hat, sunblock, personal medication and a water container.
 A lunch pack, snacks and fruit juice will be supplied, as well as purified water.